Winchester, Kentucky: Education

+Oliver High School was in Winchester.
+Berea graduate G. A. Benton was principal.

 High school

 Winchester students attend George Rogers Clark High School, located southwest of Winchester in Clark County.

 Higher education

 Winchester has been home to several higher education establishments.
 Kentucky Wesleyan College was located in the city from 1890 to 1954.
 When Kentucky Wesleyan left, the local Churches of Christ organized Southeastern Christian College on the former Kentucky Wesleyan campus.
 After Southeastern Christian College folded in 1979, the campus was preserved as a public park.
 Today, Clark County is home to the Winchester Campus of Bluegrass Community and Technical College.

 Public library

 Winchester has a lending library, the Clark County Public Library.

 Transportation

-Interstate 64 runs east-west through the northern part of Winchester.
-U.S. Route 60 runs east-west through Winchester.
-Kentucky Route 627 runs north-south through Winchester.
+Interstate 64 runs east–west through the northern part of Winchester.
+U.S. Route 60 runs east–west through Winchester.
+Kentucky Route 627 runs north–south through Winchester.

 Blue Grass Airport, 29 miles to the west, in the western part of Lexington, is one of the busiest commercial airports in the state.

-The Louisville and Nashville Railroad had run trains east-west and north-south through Winchester.
+The Louisville and Nashville Railroad had run trains east–west and north–south through Winchester.
 The last L&N passenger train was an unnamed Cincinnati - Atlanta remnant of the former Cincinnati - Jacksonville Flamingo; it was discontinued on March 7, 1968.